-At Atlantic Coast Toyotalift, we are available to answer any questions you may have about all makes and models of Material Handling Equipment.
-For the convenience of our current and future customers, we have assembled some of the most asked questions here.
+At ACT Material Handling, we are available to answer any questions you may have about all makes and models of Material Handling Equipment.
+For the convenience of our current and future customers, we have assembled some of the most frequently asked questions here.

 A: Equipment make, model number and serial number.

-Yes, ACT works on all brands of material handling equipment, dock, and doors, as well as compact construction equipment.
+A: Yes, ACT works on all brands of material handling equipment, dock and door equipment, as well as compact and heavy construction equipment.

 A: There are many reasons to replace tires.
 Chunking and cracking of the tire tread is one reason.
 Normal wear is expected with regular use, so check the tread.
 There could be a safety line on the tire to indicate replacement wear.
-Some tires have no wear line, and in these cases, use the top of tire size or tire brand name as the wear line.
+Some tires have no wear line, and in these cases, use the top of the tire size or tire brand name on the side of the tire as the wear line.
 If your equipment has pneumatic (air filled) tires, a flat tire causes most repairs due to puncture.
 Sometimes we can patch, but the patch repair possibility depends on the puncture size and location.

 A: Once wear reaches 10% on the heel, the fork must be replaced.
 Ten percent wear results in a 20% reduction in rated fork capacity and represents a significant exposure for accident